ncatlab/nlab-content/pages/2667.md

 $$F: 1 \to \overline{k\mathbb{P}}$$
 is equivalent to the category of symmetric monoidal linear functors
 $$H: \overline{k\mathbb{P}} \to \overline{k\mathbb{P}}$$
-The correspondence in one direction takes $F$ to the symmetric monoidal functor $- \boxtimes F$, and in the other direction composes $H$ with $X: 1 \to \overline{k\mathbb{P}}$.
-Thus the unit isomorphism $X \boxtimes F \cong F$ is clear.
-Also, according to this equivalence, symmetric monoidal linear transformations between symmetric monoidal linear functors of the form
+The correspondence in one direction takes $F$ to the symmetric monoidal functor $H = - \boxtimes F$, and in the other direction takes $H$ to $F = H(X)$.
+By the equivalence, we have a unit isomorphism $X \boxtimes F \cong F$.
+Also by this equivalence, symmetric monoidal linear transformations between symmetric monoidal linear functors of the form
 $$(- \boxtimes F) \boxtimes G \to - \boxtimes (F \boxtimes G)$$ are in natural bijection with morphisms $(X \boxtimes F) \boxtimes G \to X \boxtimes (F \boxtimes G)$, which by the unit isomorphism reduce to morphisms $F \boxtimes G \to F \boxtimes G$.
 Thus, corresponding to the identity on $F \boxtimes G$ we obtain an associativity map $\alpha: (- \boxtimes F) \boxtimes G \to - \boxtimes (F \boxtimes G)$.
 By similar arguments that appeal to the universal property of $\overline{k \mathbb{P}}$, we get all the required axioms: the invertibility of $\alpha$, the pentagon, etc.
 =--